lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

         }
     }

-the properties are `public` and accompanied by a type
+- the properties are `public` and accompanied by a type

+the shortcut way to do this in TypeScript is

+      export class Ingredient {
+        constructor(public name: string, public amount: number) {}
+      }

+- properties removed, public moved to arg's and assignments removed

 ### Define an array structure